pnnl-predictive-phenomics/crop/README.md

     </a>
 </p>

-Consistent Reproduction of Phenotype (CROP) is an mixed integer linear programming (MILP) algorithm for finding reactions to remove from a model to improve the prediction of no-growth phenotypes while ensuring that correclty predicted growth phenotypes are still preserved.
+Consistent Reproduction of Phenotype (CROP) is an mixed integer linear programming (MILP) algorithm for finding reactions to remove from a model to improve the prediction of no-growth phenotypes while ensuring that correctly predicted growth phenotypes are still preserved.

 ## 💪 Getting Started